-This is a story about finding balance above all the noise.
-How to eat a balanced diet without feeling overwhelmed by the myriad of well-meaning advice coming at you from every corner of the internet.
+The diary of an orthorexic.
+This is a story of one woman’s search for balance above all the noise.
+How to eat a varied diet without feeling overwhelmed by the myriad of well-meaning advice coming at you from every corner of the internet.

-But before we delve into finding this balance, a cautionary tale about Orthorexia.
+But before we delve into how she found the balance, a cautionary tale about Orthorexia.
 What?
 Yes, I’d never heard of it either.

 Orthorexia is defined as an extreme or excessive preoccupation with avoiding foods perceived to be unhealthy.

-You may think that is not such an extraordinary story, nothing remarkable about changing your mind about something.
+You may think that is not such an extraordinary story, and there’s nothing remarkable about changing your mind about something.
 Right?
-However, in this interconnected world, we live in, this young woman had acquired a level of fame and became known as The Blonde Vegan.
-(I will post a link to her story at the bottom of this post).
+However, in our interconnected world, this young woman had acquired a level of fame and became known as The Blonde Vegan.
+(I will post a link to her story below).

 Announcing to her loyal fan base that she was no longer vegan sent shock waves through her online community.
-Every gamut of emotion came flying her way, including a fair swag of hate mail from people whose reasons for being vegan are a moral one rather than a health choice.
+Every gamut of emotion came flying her way, including a fair swag of hate mail from people whose reasons for veganism are for moral or ethical motivations rather than a health choice.

-Jordan has since managed to navigate her way back to a healthy life that includes meat and dairy.
-It seems she has successfully relaunched her online business, perhaps with fewer vegans but with a new bunch of followers who have a goal of health through balance.
+Jordan has since navigated back to a healthy life that includes meat and dairy.
+She has successfully relaunched her online business, perhaps with fewer vegans but with a new bunch of followers with a goal of health through balance.
 Cleverly, Jordan is now known as The Balanced Blonde.
 I like that.

 The perils of a restrictive diet.

-And while I like the premise behind the paleo diet such as giving up wheat, eating organic when possible, and thinking more ethically when eating meat all sounds good to me.
+And while I like the premise behind the paleo diet, such as giving up wheat, eating organic when possible, and thinking more ethically when eating meat, all sounds good.

 And, while I believe aspects of paleo are worth adopting, it’s still restrictive.